AndreyG/ifc-reader/README.md

 # IFC Reader
-This is C++ library for reading [ifc](https://github.com/microsoft/ifc-spec)-files (`ifc-core`) and 2 optional extra tiny libraries, namely `ifc-msvc` and `ifc-blob-reader`.
+This is C++ library for reading [ifc](https://github.com/microsoft/ifc-spec)-files (`ifc-core` and its more user friendly interface `reflifc`) and 2 optional extra tiny libraries, namely `ifc-msvc` and `ifc-blob-reader`.
-The reason for this separation is the following: `ifc-core` doesn't want to know anything about files, configs and so on.
+The reason for this separation is the following: `ifc-core` and `reflifc` don't want to know anything about files, configs and so on.
-The entry point for IFC-reading -- `ifc::File` -- is constructed from [BlobView](https://github.com/AndreyG/ifc-reader/blob/master/lib/core/include/ifc/File.h#L202)
+The entry point for IFC-reading -- `ifc::File` -- is constructed from [BlobView](https://github.com/AndreyG/ifc-reader/blob/master/lib/core/include/ifc/File.h#L204)
 and how to get `BlobView` is responsibility of library users.

 Tests and examples do it via single-function library [ifc-blob-reader](https://github.com/AndreyG/ifc-reader/tree/master/lib/blob-reader)